CHTC/tutorial-CHTC-AF3/README.md

     ProteinB,protein,A,GAVLILALLAVF
     ```

     If you plan to model multiple molecules, simply add more columns to the CSV manifest.
-For example, if you have two proteins and one DNA molecule, your CSV might look like this:
+For example, if you have two proteins complex or a protein and a DNA molecule, your CSV might look like this:

     ```bash
     job_name,molecule_type,chain_id,sequence